Feature Research (Phase 1)

 <CRITICAL>

 Systematically explore codebase and surface unknowns BEFORE design work.
-All research findings must achieve 100% quality score to proceed.
+Research findings must pass the mechanical Phase 1 gate (§1.4) to proceed.

 </CRITICAL>